react-native-documents/document-picker/README.md

 ##### `uri`:

 The URI representing the document picked by the user. _On iOS this will be a `file://` URI for a temporary file in your app's container.
-On Android this will be a `content://` URI for a document provided by a DocumentProvider that must be accessed with a ContentResolver.
-If `usePath` set to true, this value will be the file path from storage_
+On Android this will be a `content://` URI for a document provided by a DocumentProvider that must be accessed with a ContentResolver._

-##### [Android only] `usePath`**:

-`boolean` which defaults to `false`.
-If `usePath` is set to true, it will try to get the real path from content uri.
-If file is from a remote source, it will download and return the cache file.

 ##### `fileCopyUri`:

-Same as `uri`, but has special meaning on iOS, if `copyTo` option is specified.
+Same as `uri`, but has special meaning if `copyTo` option is specified.

 ##### `type`: